mohamed20medhat/ecommerce_SE/README.md

 - How to cluster Data Retrieval. so I only get some of the data on each page. so not all the data is loaded
 - How to make => cart || social media integration || payment integration
 - The concept of searching the database for the closest match
-- if a user made a review on a product. then this review is stored on the product itself associated-data or where ?
 -

 # Choosen Technology